 Houses are made of cement blocks.
 Homes range in size from 55 to 100 sq. meters and usually consist of 2-3 bedrooms, a bathroom, kitchen, and hallway.
 Houses may be larger for families with many children or extended families.

-- Saturday 31st August - Travel to Build Community
+- Saturday, March 21st - Travel to Build Community and orientation

 (Itinerary may be subject to minor adjustments)